 The Company accounts for its 13% equity ownership in Dreev as an investment in equity securities without a readily determinable fair value subject to impairment.
 The Company has a consulting services agreement with Dreev related to software development and operations.
-The consulting services were zero for the years ended December 31, 2022 and December 31, 2021.
+The consulting services were \$43,399 and zero for the years ended December 31, 2023 and December 31, 2022, respectively.

 In accordance with an advanced subscription agreement dated June 6, 2022, the Company invested \$1.0 million in Switch, a nonpublic entity incorporated and registered in the United Kingdom through an advance subscription agreement for a future equity ownership expected to be more or less than 5% subject to final valuations.
 Switch will automatically award the Company the equity ownership with conversion shares in equity upon its completion of either a financing round, company sale or IPO, or dissolution event.
 The Company accounts for the investment as an investment in equity securities without a readily determinable fair value subject to impairment.
 The Company and Switch intend to collaborate in the future to integrate technologies for the advancement of V2G.
+On March 30, 2023, the Company sold its investment interest in Switch for \$1.3 million.
+A gain of \$0.3 million was recorded in Other, net on the statements of operations.